HarommelRabbid/LifeJavaScript/README.md

 # LifeJavaScript
-JavaScript interpreter for the PS Vita with Duktape
+The first ever native JavaScript interpreter for the PS Vita running with Duktape